thiagoalmeidasa/ansible-gocd/INSTALL.md

 * The release version of **email-notifier** plugin is too old to be used sending notifications for specific state of a pipeline, so I needed to build a new version from master branch of the public repository on github.

+* The entire swap configuration is based in: https://github.com/kamaln7/ansible-swapfile